Spiral of silence: Public opinion

+In mass media contexts

 Media and public opinion

-Mass media's effects on both public opinion and the perception of the public opinion are central to the Spiral of Silence Theory.
-One of the earliest works that called attention to the relationship between media and the formation of public opinion was Walter Lippmann's book "Public Opinion," published in 1922.
-Ideas of Lippmann regarding the effects of media influenced the emergence of the Spiral of Silence Theory.
+Mass media's effects on both public opinion and the perception of the public opinion are central to the spiral of silence theory.
+One of the earliest works that called attention to the relationship between media and the formation of public opinion was Walter Lippmann's book "Public Opinion", published in 1922.
+Ideas of Lippmann regarding the effects of media influenced the emergence of the spiral of silence theory.
 As she is building the spiral theory, Noelle-Neumann states "the reader can only complete and explain the world by making use of a consciousness which in large measure has been created by the mass media."

 Agenda-setting theory is another work that Noelle-Neumann builds on as she is characterizing media's effect on the public opinion.
 Agenda-setting theory describes the relationship between media and public opinion by asserting that the public importance of an issue depends on its salience in the media.
 Along with setting the agenda, the media further determine the salient issues through a constant battle with other events attempting to gain place in the agenda.
 The media battle with these news alternatives by creating "pseudo-crises" and "pseudo-novelties."

 Media's characteristics as a communication tool further affect people's perception of their own ideas in regard to the public opinion.
 According to Noelle-Neumann, the media are a "one-sided, indirect, public form of communication, contrasting threefold with the most natural form of human communication, the conversation."
 When an issue hits the media and proves salient, a dominant point of view usually emerges.
 These characteristics of the media in particular further overwhelm one's individual ideas.

 While some media communication theories assume a passive audience, such as the Hypodermic Needle model, the spiral model assumes an active audience "who consumes media products in the context of their personal and social goals."
 Knowledge "gained from the mass media may offer ammunition for people to express their opinions and offer a rationale for their own stance."
 Ho et al. point out that "among individuals who paid high amount of media attention, those who have a low fear of isolation were significantly more likely to offer a rationale for their own opinion than were those who have a high fear of isolation."

-Noelle-Neuman regards media central to the formulation of the Spiral of Silence Theory, whereas some scholars argue whether the dominant idea in one's social environment overwhelms the dominant idea that media propose as the perceived social norm.
+Noelle-Neuman regards media as central to the formulation of the Spiral of Silence Theory, whereas some scholars argue whether the dominant idea in one's social environment overwhelms the dominant idea that media propose as the perceived social norm.
 Some empirical research align with this perspective; suggesting that the "micro-climate" of an individual overwhelms the effects of the media.
 Other articles further suggest that talking with others is the primary way of understanding the opinion climate.